m3y54m/nor-flash-ft232h/README.md

 ## `flashrom`

+flashrom is a utility for identifying, reading, writing, verifying and erasing flash chips.
+It is designed to flash BIOS/EFI/coreboot/firmware/optionROM images on mainboards, network/graphics/storage controller cards, and various other programmer devices.

-Read from NOR flash and dump to `dump.bin`:
+### Read from NOR flash and dump to `dump.bin`:

 ```bash
 flashrom -p ft2232_spi:type=232H,port=A -r dump.bin
 ```

-Write to NOR flash from `dump.bin`:
+### Write to NOR flash from `dump.bin`:

 ```bash
 flashrom -p ft2232_spi:type=232H,port=A -w dump.bin